5 Phone Survey Alternatives to Consider

 Alternative to Phone Surveys #2: Online Interviews

-A reason Drive Research would recommend a phone survey over an online survey is that online surveys miss the ability to ask strategic follow-up questions.
+A key reason our team would recommend a phone survey over an online survey is that online surveys miss the ability to ask strategic follow-up questions.

 The most significant differences are: